ida-org/mise-demo/README.md

 ![MISE Common Profile Overview](MISE.png)

+The Security and Data Technical Guidance views, along with their various subviews, define the exchange data formats as well as the security requirements for successful data exchange.
+For example, [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) is to be used to exchange authentication and authorization information, and [SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) is to be used to provide confidentiality as well as machine-to-machine authentication.

 This GitHub project shares some of the implementation-level code.
-The "Implementation View Plumbing" refers to code that provides the various requirements laid out in the Security and Data technical guidance views and various subviews.
+The "Implementation View Plumbing" refers to code that implements TG view requirements like the ones mentioned above.
 The "Client Sample Code" shows how to access the publish service (including deleting resources), as well as the retrieve service, and search service (not in diagram).

 | Implementation | Implementation View Plumbing | Client Sample Code|
 | ---------------|------------------------------|-------------------|